Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Conclusion

-KY was in part supported by JST JPMJSP2110 and JPMJCR20G7.
-VL was in part supported by the ANR-DFG-JST TOSAI project and the ERC grant "explorer" (No. 101097259).
-KN was in part supported by JSPS 20H05951, 21H04893, JST JPMJCR20G7, and RIKEN GRP. {
+This work was in part supported by JSPS KAKENHI 20H05951 and 21H04893; JST JPMJCR20G7, JPMJAP2305, and JPMJSP2110; RIKEN GRP; ANR project TOSAI ANR-20-IADJ-0009; and the ERC grant "explorer" (No.~101097259).